 What Are Churches That Are Doing Well During the Pandemic Doing Differently Than Those That Are Not?

-With experts predicting a new but less severe surge of COVID-19 this winter, the question has been asked: How have churches fared through all of this?
+In the midst of a new and predictably less severe surge of COVID-19 this winter season, the question has been asked: How have churches fared through all of this?